Public Holidays in Georgia

 Svetitskhoveli is believed to hold the robe in which Jesus was crucified, known as the chiton.
 A Georgian Jew from Mtskheta was said to have bought the robe from a Roman soldier after Jesus' death and brought it to Georgia.
 Upon arrival, he met his sister Sidonia, who touched the robe and died instantly from strong emotion.
 As they were unable to pull the chiton out of her grasp, it was buried along with Sidonia.

 Sidonia's grave was preserved, and with time a large cedar tree grew out of it.
-Saint Nino requested the tree be chopped down and made into seven wooden columns.
-One of the pillars turned out to have miraculous properties, rising high into the sky and returning to earth only after Nino's fervent prayers.
-Later it began to leak a sacred substance which could cure diseases.
-In appreciation of its unique nature, Georgians decided to name the new cathedral Svetitskhoveli or "Living Pillar."
+The first Christian king, Mirian, decided to cut the tree in seven pillars and build a church on its place, but one of the pillars was erected in the air and no one could move it.
+The pillar only returning to earth after Nino's fervent prayers.
+Later, a sacred substance was streaming from it, with the capacity to cure diseases.
+In appreciation of its unique nature, Georgians decided to name the new cathedral Svetitskhoveli or "Life giving Pillar."

 Today, Svetitskhoveli is listed as a UNESCO World Heritage Site as part of a complex of Mtskheta historical monuments Thousands of pilgrims and tourists visit the site annually to pay homage to its history and sacral importance.
 On Svetitskhovloba, the Catholicos-Patriarch of All Georgia comes to conduct a special ceremony, including a mass baptism.
 A series of concerts and cultural performances are also held, in which people don traditional costumes to dance, sing and enjoy delicious Georgian cuisine.
 Festivities last the whole day and are an excellent way to learn more about the traditions and culture of Mtskheta.